 About

 Before CMU, I was a software engineer at Jump Trading, where I built low-latency systems for high-frequency trading applications.
-I also recently worked on accelerating memory-disaggregated data systems using DPUs with Prof. Jialin Li and, further back, QUIC congestion control with Prof. Ben Leong, at the National University of Singapore.
+I also worked on accelerating memory-disaggregated data systems using DPUs with Prof. Jialin Li and, further back, QUIC congestion control with Prof. Ben Leong, at the National University of Singapore.
 I received my Bachelor in Computer Science from the National University of Singapore.

 Do refer to my CV for more details.